nagasudhirpulla/taming_python/blog/skills/user_scerets_with_config_json.md

 print("******************")

-# another way to access config data after it is loaded once
+# using getAppConfig() to access config data
+# after loading it once
 print(getAppConfig())
 ```